 Some clonidine side effects are rare.
 These side effects usually go away on their own but can include:

 - Decreased sexual ability

 - Dry mouth

 One of the potential long-term side effects of clonidine is dependence.
 When someone regularly takes clonidine, they can become physically dependent on it.
 If they were to stop taking clonidine suddenly, withdrawal symptoms could occur.
 Clonidine withdrawal symptoms can include rapid increases in blood pressure, tremors and headaches.

 Long-term treatment with antihypertensive drugs can also lead to other symptoms.
-These include ongoing drowsiness, dry mouth and constipation.
 Male impotence can also occur with long-term clonidine or antihypertensive treatment.

-Anytime someone uses clonidine without a prescription or outside of a doctor’s instructions, it’s considered misuse.
-For example, using clonidine only for certain desirable effects or using someone else’s clonidine can be considered signs of abuse.
+When someone uses clonidine without a prescription or outside of a doctor’s instructions, it’s considered abuse.
+For example, using clonidine only for certain desirable effects or using someone else’s clonidine can be considered prescription drug abuse.

 Clonidine overdose can also occur.
 Signs of a potential clonidine overdose can include: